 - To improve your ad experience

 After you finish building out your campaign structure, you should create one final DSA campaign if you haven’t already.
 A “catch-all” DSA campaign is designed to catch all other queries that are not appearing in your category campaigns.
-This can happen for one reason or another, but a “catch-all” campaign should be designed to target “All Webpages” on your site to ensure your entire site is covered.
-If you notice through mining search term reports that this “catch-all” campaign is mapping to either products that should be mapping to in other category campaigns, text campaigns or are just irrelevant, add in negative keywords.
+This can happen for one reason or another.
+However, a “catch-all” campaign should be designed to target “All Webpages” on your site to ensure your entire site is covered.
+If you notice through mining search term reports that this “catch-all” campaign is mapping to either products that should be mapping to in other category campaigns.

 3. Mine for negatives